SparseOpt/sparseopt.github.io/_pages/software.md

 \end{eqnarray}
 where $M\in\mathbb{R}^{n\times n}$ and $q\in \mathbb{R}^{n}$.

-We summarize which appliations can be solved by above mentioned solver in following table:
+Appliations solved by the above mentioned solvers are summarized in following table:

  <table border="2" width="0.5">
     <tr>